This post may contain affiliate links. Please read our disclosure policy.

 What is Browning Sauce?

-- Brown Sugar – dark brown sugar is all you need for this browning sauce.
+- Brown Sugar: Dark brown sugar is all you need for this browning sauce.

-- Boiling Water – be careful when adding to the caramelized sugar as it may splatter.
+- Boiling Water: Be careful when adding to the caramelized sugar as it may splatter.

-How to Make Homemade Browning Sauce
+How to Make Browning Sauce

 Step One: Add Brown Sugar to a Pan